sukanyaghosh74/phone-number-lookup/README.md

 ## 📌 Example Use Case

 You know someone uses a Jio number in Delhi, and their number ends in `02`.
-You suspect their name is "Anurag Sharma".
+You suspect their name is "John Doe".

-* Generate all combinations of numbers like `62910xxxxx02`
+* Generate all combinations of numbers like `62910xxx02`
 * Run the lookup to find a number where the name returned is `John Doe`

 > ✅ The moment the script finds the name, it stops and shows you the full result.